AmitDaware/netflixclone-gpt/README.md

 -Created redux store with userSlice.
 -Implemented signOut
 -Update Profile
 -BugFix : SignUp use displayName and profile Picture Update.
 -BugFix :if the user is not logged in Redirect /browse to Login Page and Vice-Versa.
 -Unsubscribed to the onAuthStateChanged callback
 -Add Hardcoded values to the constants file.
 -Registered on TMDB website for movie api's && created  app over there && got access token.
 -Get Data from TMDB for now Playing movies list.
 -Custom Hook for nowPlayingMovies
 -created movesSlice
 -Update Store with Movies Data
  Planning For MainContainer and secondary Container -Fetch data for trailer video
 -Updated store with Trailer video Data
--Embedded the youtube video and make it auto play and mute
+-Embedded the youtube video and make it auto play and mute.
--Tailwind classed to make main container look awesome
+-Tailwind classed to make main container look awesome -Built Secondary Component.
+-Built Movie List Component.
+-Built Movies Card Component.
+-Found Out TMDB Image CDN.
+-Made the Browse Page Look amazing with Tailwind CSS.
+-Created Some Custom Hooks like useTopRatedMovies, UseUpcomingMovies, UsePopularMovies, UseNowPlayingMovies, useMovieTrailer, -GPT search Page.
+-GPT search Bar
+-Multi Language Feature in out app.
+-Integrate GPT API's(get Open AI key).